EthanWadsworth/cse110-sp21-group28/admin/meetings/042621-PitchMeeting.md

 Zoom meeting at 6 PM PST: Monday, April 26th

 ## Objective for Today
-Today, our goal was to discuss the Project Pitch and
+Today, our goal was to discuss the Project Pitch and plan out what we want to include in our pitch as a group.

 ## Agenda
 1. Introduction -> explanation of what we will do today